Zankoku-Okuno/neptune/README.md

 Don't worry, we've already written a way to turn a Neptune application into a Wai application.

 Within Neptune, there are three major stages of processing: route, action, and format.
-Routing, in addition to selecting an action, helps build up a Vault of parameters that can be accessed at any later point.
+Routing, in addition to selecting an action, helps build up parameters to be passed to the resource (action + format).
 In the action, the user should obtain the resource data and perform any analysis or shuffling.
 Between action and format, there's a content negotiation step which selects out one particular format from among many.
 Finally, the format stage creates the body of the output.